-Welcome to the March issue of the Davis-Thompson Foundation Newsletter, with the compliments, as usual, of our outstanding managing editors: Stephanie Shrader and Javier Asin.
+Below is the July issue of the Davis-Thompson Foundation Newsletter, brilliantly prepared, as always, by Stephanie Shrader and Javier Asin, our wonderful editors.

 Looking forward to seeing you at one or more of our upcoming seminars.

 Enjoy the full-resolution version of the July 2021 newsletter - DTF_Newsletter_-_July_2021.pdf (9.8 MiB, 10 hits)

 Keeping track of webinars and for prompt information and networking, join our social media:

 If you use Google calendar, please feel free to sync your calendar with the Davis-Thompson Webinar Calendar linked below.
 Make sure to save in your timezone, to set reminders to ON and never miss a webinar again!

 You can also visit the Non-BSTP Events and Webinar Page - http://www.bstp.org.uk/non-bstp-events/

 As most or all of you know, the Foundation realizes its mission with a team of dedicated and talented volunteers who help us do what we do while also balancing an already-busy life filled with demanding career, family, and outside interests.
 Volunteers are the lifeblood of the organization, but every once in a while a job comes along that is so big, complex, time-consuming, and outside our skill set that we need to bring in professionals.
 Today we are announcing the launch of our completely redesigned website, which was brought to life by the talented dream team of punk rock marketers at Malcontent Marketing (www.malcontent.agency) along with significant efforts from our executive board, our marketing and webinar committee chairs, and our IT director.